VibeHarboe/Introduction-to-Shell/exercises/01_Introduction_to_Shell.md

 ---

-# 🎯 Why this matters for Data Analysts:
+# 🎯 Why this matters for Data Analysts
 Knowing both gives you flexibility.
 You can automate, batch process, and script operations in a way that GUIs can’t – crucial for data pipelines.

 ---

+# Scripts & Exercises

-## Exercise 1: Shell vs. Desktop Interface
+## 🖥️ Shell vs. Desktop Interface

 **Prompt:**
 An operating system like Windows, Linux, or Mac OS is a special kind of program.
 It controls the computer's processor, hard drive, and network connection, but its most important job is to run other programs.